Olearia rudis

+Description

-DescriptionOlearia rudis is a stiff, usually short-lived shrub or subshrub that typically grows to a height of up to about 1.3 m, its branchlets usually bristly-hairy.
+Olearia rudis is a stiff, usually short-lived shrub or subshrub that typically grows to a height of up to about 1.3 m, its branchlets usually bristly-hairy.
 It has crowded elliptic or egg-shaped leaves with the narrower end towards the base, 15–45 mm long and 7–18 mm wide.
 Both surface of the leaves are bristly-hairy, the edges are often serrated, and the base is slightly stem-clasping.
 The heads or daisy-like "flowers" are arranged singly or in corymbs on the ends of branches or in leaf axils on a peduncle 20–50 mm and are 25–50 mm in diameter.
 Each head has 40 to 75 pale blue, mauve or purple ray florets, the ligule 10–20 mm long, surrounding 60 to 250 orange disc florets.
 Flowering occurs from July to October and the fruit is a glabrous achene, the pappus 5–7 mm long.